“We don’t hibernate, we celebrate!“

 Where to stay: Outaouais Valley and Ottawa Hotels

 On my trip I stayed two nights each in two hotels, both of which were in great locations for Winterlude.
+I’ve written more about these and other Ottawa hotels here.

 Best Western Plus Gatineau-Ottawa Hotel